Dacheng-Wang/Fingerstyle-Tuner/README.md

 # Fingerstyle-Tuner
-A guitar tuner for standard and non-standard tuning
+A guitar tuner with ability for users to create and save different tunings.